What are the Disadvantages of Zoysia Grass: Hidden Drawbacks

 As an Amazon Associate, I earn from qualifying purchases.

-Zoysia grass has slow growth and can be expensive to establish.
+Zoysia grass grows slowly and can be expensive to establish.
 It also struggles in shaded areas.

 Zoysia grass, known for its dense and lush appearance, appeals to many homeowners.
 This grass type offers benefits like drought resistance and low maintenance requirements.
 Despite these advantages, Zoysia grass presents several drawbacks.
 Its slow growth rate means it takes longer to establish a full lawn, leading to higher initial costs.